wmde/wikibase-release-pipeline/docs/operating/advanced-configuration.md

-# Advanced configuration
+# Wikibase Suite (WBS) Advanced configuration

 On first launch, Wikibase Suite (WBS) will create files in the `config` directory.
 This is your instance configuration. **You own and control these files.** Be sure to include them in your backups.

-If you have not already, [log in to your server and change to your Wikibase Suite directory](./README.md#accessing-your-wikibase-suite-server).
+If you have not already, [log in to your server and change to your WBS directory](./README.md#accessing-your-wbs-server).

 ## `config/LocalSettings.php`